top of page

 So, what can parents do to promote resourcefulness in their children?
 During their formative years, it is in witnessing their parents and other adults solve problems that the foundation is laid for developing resourcefulness; a matter of children watching their parents and caregivers being deliberately resourceful in everyday situations and talking through the problem-solving process with the children present.
 What may be seemingly inconsequential to an adult is anything but to a growing child.

-Examples of common, every day, teachable moments that highlight resourcefulness include having young children:
+Examples of common, every day, teachable moments that highlight resourcefulness can include having young children observe:

-• observe the relocating of a wilted potted plant to a more suitable location, making sure they also observe the process (over time) of the plant beginning to thrive again.
+• the relocating of a potted plant to a more suitable location, making sure they also observe the process of the plant beginning to thrive again.

-By age 3, children should be the ones moving the potted plants, using a plunger (with adult assistance) and requesting baking soda when there is no toothpaste available.
-Such expectations not only teach resourcefulness, but also empower children to recognize their own ability to problem-solve.
+By age 3, children can be active participants in the above examples.
+Such expectations not only teach resourcefulness but also empower children to recognize their own ability to problem-solve.

 One of the best and easiest ways to promote resourcefulness in children is to ask the following question after a mishap occurs: What do you think you need to do now?
 Simply ask the question and wait.
 The power lies in providing the child time to think about the question and articulate a response (i.e., “Get a paper towel and clean it up,” “I think I should move the plant to a place where it will get more sunlight,” ...).